iceman198/justaphone/notes/README.md

 AT+CPMUTEMP Read the temperature of the module
 AT+CBC Read the voltage value of the power supply AT+CPOF Power down the device
+AT+CEER Get an error repors - page 403 of the AT command manual

 ### AT Commands - SIM
 Get Sim card #
 ~ AT+CICCID

+### AT Commands - APN
+Get APN info - may have to set it?
+~ AT+CGDCONT?
+To set APN password if needed
+~ AT+CGAUTH?

 ### AT Commands - Call
 ~ ATD1207#######; - call that number (semi-colon is needed at end)